 For many reasons, I chose the latter and it’s gone well – not just the writing bit, but also the taking a lot of holidays – at once stage I nearly wasn’t allowed on a flight as my passport was falling to bits from overuse (that was a hairy few hours).

 Fact is, I’ve always loved to travel – but recently, I’ve also started to enjoy writing about travel again.
-I’ve had pieces published in Sainsbury’s magazine in the UK, in the Sunday Telegraph in Australia and on websites like Passport Stamps and The Carousel but I wanted to have somewhere else to play – and decided a travel blog would be the perfect place.
+I’ve had pieces published in Sainsbury’s magazine in the UK, in the Sunday Telegraph in Australia and on websites like Passport Stamps and The Carousel but I wanted to have somewhere else to write about the fun stuff I was seeing and doing – and decided a travel blog would be the perfect place.
 So, here it is.

 So what is Destination>Differentville all about?